RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 The Swagger UI generates default JSON examples for `POST` and `PUT` operations.
 You can reference these examples and modify them to fit your specific needs and account settings.
 The examples will fail if used as-is.
 {{< /note >}}

-The response body contains the `taskId` of the task that is creating the subscription.
+The response body contains the `taskId` for the task creating the subscription.
 You can use `GET /v1/tasks/<taskId>` to track the status of this task.

 ## Update a subscription